 I generally see the children individually for an hour, once a week during term time.
 Parents are asked to support a short daily home exercise program.
 We will also meet regularly to share your child’s progress and any concerns that you might have.

 The first step is to accept the child for who they are.
 I offer them a place of safety and trust.
 This stable connection gives the child permission to rest, and the opportunity to learn how to gently regulate their behaviour.

 An individualised program helps to address gaps in your child’s early development.
-This is combined with counselling support as necessary.
+This is combined with counselling support for both you and your child.
 In the sessions we work on developing motor coordination, as well as your child’s ability to process sensory information.

 A predictable routine helps create a sense of safety.
 Each session incorporates similar activities, gradually building as your child’s skills develop through repeating specific movements.
-There is no rush or pressure to succeed, and we work at the child’s pace.
+There is no rush, or pressure to succeed, and we work at your child’s pace.
 Feeling safe, the children learn to regulate their emotions and become less reactive.

 Playfulness and Acceptance

 Playfulness and acceptance are an important part of your child’s learning.
-Each session includes movement, craft activities, music, rhyme, rhythm, therapeutic painting, games and puzzles depending on the child’s interests.
-It is important that your child is relaxed and having fun.
+Sessions include movement, craft activities, music, rhyme, rhythm, therapeutic painting, games and puzzles depending on your child’s interests.
+The most important thing is that your child is able to relax and enjoy themselves.

 Creative tasks such as baking bread can be immensely satisfying.
 As well as building fine and gross motor skills, your child has visible sense of achievement, and a growing awareness that “I can”.